Just not liking yourself for something is one thing, but hating yourself is another.

 What I want to cover today is how silence can be used as a coping tool to heal self-hatred.
-Sometimes in my practice, I see a lot worst version of self-hatred.
-Sadly enough, a lot the self-hatred comes from the human-created-fear of God.
+Sometimes in my practice, I see a lot of the worst versions of self-hatred.
+Sadly enough, a lot the self-hatred comes from the human-created fear of God.

 “I am bad.
 God is punishing me for my sins.”

 “I deserve to suffer because I am a really bad person.”

 “I hate myself with passion, you know?
 Why don’t I just die?”

 My schooling and internships certainly did not prepare me for such encounters.
 Although I have done a lot of work of my own on spirituality, I am a lot more comfortable now talking about “God” in counseling, but it still can be a tricky subject.
 Sometimes I still am left speechless to hear such self-loathing that I have no words to offer any comfort to my clients.